cncf/k8s-conformance/v1.15/fairwinds/readme.md

-To reproduce the test results, please reach out to your Fairwinds Pod.
+To reproduce the test results, please perform the following on your cluster via kubectl.

 You must be on a 1.15.x cluster to perform these tests.